Brick Court Chambers

 Notable instructions include:

-• Hg, Cinven and Advanz Pharma v CMA (CAT) Junior counsel for the CMA successfully defending its decision fining a range of pharmaceutical companies for excessive pricing in relation to liothyronine tablets.
+• Hg, Cinven and Advanz Pharma v CMA (CAT, Court of Appeal) Junior counsel for the CMA successfully defending its decision fining a range of pharmaceutical companies for excessive pricing in relation to liothyronine tablets.

 • Le Patourel v BT (CAT) Sole counsel for the CMA intervening in the first collective proceedings trial in the CAT.